 Wearing a mask is another safety measure you should consider while going camping.
-A face mask is necessary for those places, where social distancing not possible.
-For instance, you are at a crowded place, waiting for your turn to get in, you need to cover your face with a mask.
+A face mask is necessary for those places, where social distancing is not possible.
+For instance, if you are in a crowded place, waiting for your turn to get in, you need to cover your face with a mask.
 However, there are certain instances where you should care about it.
 These are:

 - Kids under the age of two years should not wear a mask.